1.1 Access, Distribution and Review of Child Welfare Policies

 The Division of Family and Children Services (DFCS) will:

-1. Maintain a Child Welfare Policy Manual (CWPM) that:
+1. Maintain a Child Welfare Services Policy Manual (CWSPM) that:

-2. Utilize the CWPM to promote staff proficiency in obtaining current and accurate information on the agency’s child welfare policies essential to the successful operation of the child welfare programs.
+2. Utilize the CWSPM to promote staff proficiency in obtaining current and accurate information on the agency’s child welfare policies essential to the successful operation of the child welfare programs.

-3. Provide notification of new and updated policies electronically via Child Welfare Services Manual Transmittal (CWSMT), Child Welfare Services County Letter (CWSCL) or Child Welfare Services Memorandum.
+3. Provide notification of new and updated policies via Child Welfare Services Manual Transmittal (CWSMT) or Child Welfare Services County Letter (CWSCL).

-4. Ensure that child welfare policies are formally reviewed within 30 calendar days of the release date to promote consistency in knowledge and application.
+4. Require child welfare policies to be formally reviewed by child welfare staff within 30 calendar days of each policy release to promote consistency in knowledge and application.

-5. Ensure a record of the policy review is maintained for each policy release.
+5. Maintain a record of child welfare staff policy review for policy release.

-6. Seek policy clarification, consultation, and support as needed to ensure staff proficiency.
+6. Seek policy clarification and consultation as needed to support staff proficiency.

 7. Monitor the implementation of child welfare policies to ensure integration into practice.